 We read Snow in Jerusalem by Deborah Da Costa for a pet theme together with a couple of other pet books from the library.
 As you could guess, the story is set in Jerusalem and split between the Orhodox Jews’ Quarter and Arab Quarter where a street cat befriends two boys with very different backgrounds.
 Eventually they meet and realize that even though they have differences, they do have something in common.
 It’s a better story for kids over 4, since the story is rather long.

 We read Stone Soup retold by Ann McGovern for “Folk and Fairy Tales” day.
-I also gave Anna a thick book of classic fairy tales that I got at the library book sale.
+I also gave Smarty a thick book of classic fairy tales that I got at the library book sale.
 She read it but didn’t comment or ask questions – she is not really into fantasy world at this moment.
 However, she really enjoyed Stone Soup.
 Interestingly, I recall Russian version of the same folk tale where the soldier made soup out of an ax.

 I scored big during the last Library Book Sale by getting about a dozen brand new Magic School Bus paperbacks at 25 cents each.
-Anna loves these books, and I finally let her have them all (by her request) for “school” theme.
+Smarty loves these books, and I finally let her have them all (by her request) for “school” theme.
 She quickly read through them but now “studies” her favorites in more detail during her rest times.
 I always find one or two of them in her bed as well.